Protecting 30% by 2030

 We will centre the conservation approaches and leadership of First Nations, supporting their efforts to protect vital habitats.
 Our campaign ushers in a new era of conservation grounded in reconciliation, preventing fragmented conservation efforts and instead securing a unified and protected watershed.

-To achieve 30% protection by 2030, we will:
+To achieve 30% protection

 Collaborate directly with First Nations to understand their conservation visions and resourcing needs.